okjake/events-booker/README.md

 - As a user, I can register at any available event or exit from the app.

+- As a user, I can cancel my registration when I want.

 - As a user, I can enter only my mobile number if I am not a new user to approve my registration then, I will get a mobile message and an email with a code.

 - As a user, I can register my data once including my mobile number if I am a new user to approve my registration then, I will get a mobile message and email with a code.